Nada Surf showcase new album at the Koko and tell us the story behind its name

-For the first time with a line-up of five elements (one keyboard player and one guitarist on top of the core band), the New York indie pop veterans began with opening track Clear Eye Clouded Mind.
+Performing for the first time with a line-up of five elements (one keyboard player and one guitarist on top of the core band), the New York indie pop veterans began with opening track Clear Eye Clouded Mind.

 Whose Authority was the prelude to a mixture of classics and new songs including the delicious Jules and Jim, The Way You Wear Your Head and 80 Windows.

-The sweet Blonde on Blonde was the beginning of the encore, with a touched Daniel Lorca (bassist) doing the backing vocals, then drummer Ira Eliot gave everything he had on the rocking Always Love.
+The sweet Blonde on Blonde was the beginning of the encore, with a touched Daniel Lorca (bassist) doing the backing vocals, before drummer Ira Eliot gave everything he had on the rocking Always Love.

 Filippo L’Astorina, the Editor